-The Assessment Diagrams for the Annexation Territory are attached.
-The lines and dimensions shown on maps of the County Assessor of the County of San Bernardino for the current year are incorporated by reference in Appendix B herein and made part of this Report.
+The Assessment Diagram for the Annexation Territory is attached.
+The lines and dimensions shown on map of the County Assessor of the County of San Bernardino for the current year is incorporated by reference in Appendix B herein and made part of this Report.